 Transfers and Mutual Exchanges

 If you are a current council tenant, and want to apply for a transfer of housing, you should do this through the apply4homes website.

 Reasons why you might want to apply for a transfer include: overcrowding or occasional overcrowding (for example if you have children who often stay over), your bedroom sizes are too small for people to share, or your property is too big.
-We also accept applications for transfer as a result of a medical assessment or if you require a change of area.
+We also accept applications for transfer as a result of a functional assessment or if you require a change of area.

 We will place you on the housing list based on the number of points you have when we have assessed your application.
 We will also come out and inspect your current property before we make any offer.
 Your current property should be clean and in good decorative order, and any repairs must be carried out before you leave the property.